kajahtaa/Alpsice/README.md

 have no idea what im doing
 everything is an experiment

-removed stab cutouts of aliicia plate for testing mx stabs on space bars
+removed stab cutouts of alicia plate for testing mx stabs on space bars

 https://github.com/Mattelec/Alicia